Stickman230/Cybersecurity_Notes/Offensive_Cybersecurity/INE/eJPT/Assessment Methodologies/Information Gathering/Passive Recon.md

 Website :https://dnsdumpster.com/

 DNSdumpster is a *domain research tool* that can discover hosts related to a domain and give multiple publicly available info.

+# Web Application Firewall (WAF)

+*Linux Command : wafw00f*

+Detect what type of WAF a website is using, by launching [WafW00f](https://github.com/EnableSecurity/wafw00f)

+WAFW00F does the following:

+- Sends a _normal_ HTTP request and analyses the response; this identifies a number of WAF solutions.
+- If that is not successful, it sends a number of (potentially malicious) HTTP requests and uses simple logic to deduce which WAF it is.
+- If that is also not successful, it analyses the responses previously returned and uses another simple algorithm to guess if a WAF or security solution is actively responding to our attacks.

+# Subdomain Enumeration

+*Linux Command : sublist3r*

+Using [Sublist3r](https://github.com/aboul3la/Sublist3r) for subdomain enumeration

+Sublist3r enumerates subdomains using many search engines such as Google, Yahoo, Bing, Baidu and Ask.
+Sublist3r also enumerates subdomains using Netcraft, Virustotal, ThreatCrowd, DNSdumpster and ReverseDNS.

 ---